 Myriam is the presenter of the Channel 4 documentary The Truth about Muslim Marriage, as well as two BBC One documentaries, The Muslim Pound and A Deadly Warning: Srebrenica Revisited which was nominated for the Sandford St Martin religious programming award 2016.

 Myriam’s writing has been featured widely in the British press, including the Guardian, the New Statesman, the Telegraph, CNN online and Middle East Eye, among others.
 She is a frequent fixture on talk shows such as the BBC Big Questions, Sunday Morning Live and paper reviews.
 Myriam is also signed with Ummah Models, a modelling agency which focuses on the Modest Fashion industry.
+She is also a regular presenter at high profile events, including the Mayor of London’s Eid Festival 2019 and the glamorous London Modest Fashion Festival 2018, among others.
 She is a Research Associate at the Centre of Islamic Studies (CIS) at SOAS University, where her research focuses on British Muslim integration issues.
 She is also a Senior Fellow at the Centre for Global Policy (CGP) think tank.
 Myriam completed her PhD (DPhil) at Oxford University, focusing on Islamic movements in Morocco in 2017.
 She holds an MA from Georgetown University and a BA from Cambridge University.

 Myriam was nominated as part of the ‘40 under 40’ European Young Leaders (EYLs) class of 2017.

 Myriam is experienced at hosting events both nationally and internationally.